Today’s post is all about customer reviews and how to deal with our natural tendency to share bad experiences before good experiences.

 Elicit Positive Online Reviews

 As we see, as humans we are more naturally inclined to focus on sharing negative experiences.
-This means that businesses have to go out of their way to try to get the good experiences shared too.
+This means that businesses have to go out of their way to try to get the good customer experiences shared too.
 Here are five ways you can start collecting more of the good to outweigh the bad:

 - Ask.
 Don’t forget to actually ask the client for a written testimonial after they share how happy they are with the service or product you just delivered.